-The adaptation of Langevin dynanimcs for optimization suggests a new prospective research direction (see, e.g., \cite{NIPS2017_6664} and \cite{ma2019sampling} ).
-For optimization of analitically defined objective functions, even a quantum form of the Langevin dynamics has been proposed \cite{Quantum_Langevin}.
-In Langevin dynamics, two forces are added to the classical Newton equation of motion -- a viscous friction force proportional to the velocity with a friction coefficient $\gamma \geq 0$ and a thermal white noise.
-Explicitly, the Langevin dynamics of a (Brownian) particle with unit mass $m=1$ in the space of real variables $\theta \in \mathbb{R}^d$ and real time $t$ can be described by the following equation (see e.g. \cite{bussi2007accurate,vanden2006second, van1982algorithms,schlick2010molecular}):
+The adaptation of Langevin dynamics for optimization suggests a new prospective research direction \cite{NIPS2017_6664, ma2019sampling}.
+For optimization of analytically defined objective functions, even a quantum form of the Langevin dynamics has been proposed \cite{Quantum_Langevin}.

+In Langevin dynamics, two forces are added to the classical Newton equation of motion: a viscous friction force proportional to the velocity with a friction coefficient $\gamma \geq 0$ and a thermal white noise.
+Explicitly, the Langevin dynamics of a (virtual) Brownian particle with unit mass $m=1$ in the space of real variables $\theta \in \mathbb{R}^d$ and real time $t$ can be described by the following equation (see e.g. Refs.\cite{bussi2007accurate,vanden2006second, van1982algorithms,schlick2010molecular}):